drand/drand/README.md

 ```

 As usual, a leader must start the protocol by indicating the `--leader` flag.
-After the protocol is finished, each node listed in the new-group.toml file,
+After the protocol is finished, each node listed in the new-group.toml file
 will have a new share corresponding to the same distributed public
 key.
 The randomness generation starts immediately after the resharing protocol
 finishes.